minerbadd/MUSE/data/muse/MiningMUSE.md

 Making a farm involves a lot of work both out there in reality and here in a game.
 The land needs to be levelled, the soil prepared, and crops planted.
 Finally, with the farm established, it can be harvested and, perhaps, new seeds planted for the next harvest.
 Each of these stages coresponds to each of the the _field operations_ defined for a `farm`.

-Continuing the flog of our orchestration analogy, the field operations are the movements of the music orchestrated by the set of MUSE _field files_.
+Flogging our orchestration analogy yet more, the field operations are the movements of the music orchestrated by the set of MUSE _field files_.
 For a `farm` they are: `quarry`, `layer`, `cover`, `finish`, `harvest`, and `path`.
 They're documented in the `lib/farm` library of work functions.
 All are exposed as remote field operations for the `farmer` and the `logger` as calls to `field.make` by `lib/net`.
 Nothing in the framework itself imposes these as movements for field operation.
 They're just what's established by a set of field files.

 <a href="code/fields/cane.html" target="_blank"><IMG SRC="drawings/07Tree.jpg" ALIGN="left" hspace ="10"/></a>With this overview as context, we'll explore the `field` framework by looking at some field files (for steps 2 and 4) and _plan prototype_ files (for step 6) to make this abstraction concrete.